CustomTypeOne/LoopPatches/README.md

 All settings can be enabled or disabled individually.
 Be certain that you enter appropriate values before enabling each.
 Please file an issue if there are problems with mmol/L units.

+### All Features:

+* To make sure your modification of a setting is updated in Loop immediately, quit the Loop app (swipe up) and then restart
+    * If you do not do this, then within one Loop cycle, the values should be updated anyway
+    * Do not guess, make sure the feature you just changed is behaving the way you want

-### For the Automatic Switching Strategy or Basal Lock features:
+### Automatic Switching Strategy or Basal Lock:

 * Tap (or double-tap) on the "value" row to bring up a keyboard and enter a value, return when done
 * Make sure that value is reasonable **before** sliding the switch to Enabled
     * **If using mmol/L, might need to multiply by 18 to enter threshold in mg/dL for these setting**
 * When modifying a value, be sure to disable the switch, modify and then enable

-### For all Features:

-* To make sure your modification of a setting is updated in Loop immediately, quit the Loop app (swipe up) and then restart
-    * If you do not do this, then within one Loop cycle, the values should be updated anyway
-    * Do not guess, make sure the feature you just changed is behaving the way you want
+### mmol/L Users

+No patch changes are required for mmol/L users.
+Not sure about conversion of units - might need to enter values in mg/dL regardless of the units selected in Apple Health.
+Start by multiplying value in mmol/L by 18 when setting a Threshold.

-## Apply the Patches
+## Apply LoopPatches

 ### Summary of Steps